What is Shark Finning

 Why We Oppose Shark Finning and the Fin Trade

-Simply, sharks are being overfished, are mismanaged and even in the best managed fishery, populations are declining.
+Simply, sharks are being overfished, fisheries are mismanaged and even in the best managed fishery, populations are still declining.
 Shark fin is the symptom of the disease.
-Although finning is clearly wring, over harvesting sharks for fins and meat has largely proven unsustainable in commercial fisheries.
+Although finning is clearly wrong, over-harvesting sharks for fins and meat has largely proven unsustainable in commercial fisheries.
 Consumers have no method of determining if their soup is from a managed fishery or from a high seas shark finning operation.
 Because of this, Shark Stewards believes that all shark fin products should be regulated to stop a prevailing trend for illegally finned sharks and give shark populations an opportunity to recover.

 By nature, sharks are difficult to study and good fisheries data are hard to obtain.
 The practice of finning, which is mostly an unreported practice is robbing scientists of population and capture data.
 Many pelagic shark species are widespread and do not school.
 Many larger sharks travel vast distances alone.
 Most large sharks have late onset of fertility (decades) give birth to few young and have long gestation periods, making them very vulnerable to overfishing.
 Therefore, it is very difficult to arrive at a sustainable number.
 This is why most commercial shark fisheries collapse economically.

 With accurate population numbers, a good understanding of the target shark’s biology, and accurate reporting of animals captured, a sustainable fishery might be achieved.
-Until that is achieved and it can be enforced, then the source of fins must stop and fins made illegal.
+Until that is achieved and it can be enforced, then the trade of illegal or unregulated fins, or fins from protected species must stop.